 • We are the first national pharmacy chain to provide a free, easy-to-use at-home disposal solution, DisposeRx, in all of our pharmacies nationwide.
 As described by its supplier, DisposeRx is a proprietary powder that converts unused opioids to a non-divertible and biodegradable gel that can then be safely disposed of in the trash.
-As of January 2020, Walmart has given away approximately 7 million DisposeRX packets.
+Walmart has given away approximately 7 million DisposeRX packets.

-- We partner with the DEA in connection with medication take-back events.
-As of January 2020, Walmart has hosted over 900 store take-back events.
+- 2020, Walmart has hosted over 900 store take-back events.
 Walmart advertises these take-back events through several communications channels, including over seven million views of Walmart's opioid take-back event digital campaign, and over 800,000 take-back event fliers handed out to Walmart curbside pickup customers. - We instituted a successful pilot program in which certain pharmacies have secure in-store medication return kiosks that allow customers to return unused controlled substances directly to the pharmacy.
 Walmart intends to install these secure in-store medication kiosks over time in many of our stores around the country. - Walmart continues to enhance the physical security at its pharmacies to protect its associates and limit access to narcotics.
 Safeguards include installing polycarbonate glass chain-wide and incorporating it as a new store construction standard; installing time delay safes in Walmart pharmacies; installing public view monitors and a "closed box" design at stores with an elevated safety risk; and implementing the PharmTracker system designed to alert law enforcement immediately if an opioid theft occurs. - Walmart also provides guidance and training to pharmacy associates to improve their ability to deescalate difficult situations and encourage them to notify management and law enforcement of threatening situations. - Walmart is also enhancing partnerships with law enforcement to increase the apprehension of narcotics thieves.
 Walmart partnered with the Loss Prevention Resource Council, a retail-focused research group at the University of Florida, and other retailers to conduct security prototype testing in certain pharmacies.